 Get a second opinion.

-Just because you are buying a house by yourself, doesn’t mean you have to make the decision alone.
+Just because you are a single woman buying a house by yourself, doesn’t mean you have to make the decision alone.
 In addition to feedback from your buyer’s agent, bring friends or family with you to look at houses.
 They may notice things that you don’t, and they can serve as a tiebreaker if you wind up torn between two options.

-Saving to buy a home
+Saving to buy a home as a single woman

 Buying a home is the largest purchase you may ever make.
 In this section, we will cover what you are saving for as well as the best types of savings accounts for aspiring homebuyers.